A Cardiologist’s Guide for Women: How to Prevent Heart Disease

 A Q&A with Rony Shimony, M.D.

-Breast cancer accounts for the death of one in eight women—but cardiovascular disease accounts for the death of one out of three.
+A breast cancer diagnosis will be made in one in eight women—but cardiovascular disease accounts for the death of one in three.
 Even though mortality rates between genders are very similar, cardiovascular disease research and prevention efforts are largely targeted toward men.
 There is a very large impact for women, too, but research and education don’t reflect that.

 Women don’t usually get classic chest pain.
 Many of them present with more subtle shortness of breath, often with exercise.
 For a while, before we understood this, women’s cardiovascular risk was not appropriately managed.
 But now I think there is more awareness, and similar testing can be done on women as on men.
 It’s important, though, to recognize that the symptoms may be much subtler for women.